“When you can’t see the world, you invent one of your own.”

 Note: I was surprised to learn that the disappointing Pre-Code screenplay for The Miracle Woman was written by Jo Swerling, responsible for several Hollywood gems — including Lifeboat (1944) and It’s a Wonderful Life (1946).

 - Joseph Walker’s cinematography

-Yes, but simply for Stanwyck’s performance.
+No, though it’s worth a look for Stanwyck’s performance.
 Listed as a film with Historical Importance in the back of Peary’s book.